-First we will meet for an initial evaluation.
+Our first step is an initial evaluation.
 At that point, we will decide if and what psychiatric medications and/or additional services will be appropriate for you.
 If you begin on a medication regime, we will then meet in four to eight weeks to evaluate how the medication is working for you.
-Once you are stable on your medication, we will only need to meet every three to six months, unless you choose to be seen earlier.
+Once you are stable on your medication, you will only need to be seen every three to six months, unless you choose to be seen earlier.
 If you are receiving controlled medications, California State law may require that you be seen every 3 or 4 months, depending on the control level of the substance.
 Appointments will always be available to you, within reason, as you need them.

-2. Do I have to come to the office in-person for appointments?
+2. Do I have to come to an office in-person for appointments?

-No, you may choose whether to receive services in-person at Desert View Health in Rancho Mirage, CA or receive tele-services in the comfort of your home.
+No, you may receive tele-services in the comfort of your home.

 3. I noticed you do not accept insurance.
 Is there a way for me to obtain reimbursement from my insurance company for services?

 We are an out-of-network provider.
 We require payment in full at time of service and we do not bill insurance companies.
 If requested, we will provide you with a superbill and if your insurance offers you benefits for out-of-network provider costs, you can subsequently submit the superbill to your insurance company for potential partial reimbursement.

 4. I noticed you also have Marriage and Family Services and Board Certified Coaching (Life Coaching) available.
 How do I access those services?

 You are able to schedule an initial appointment with Petra Schoning, MA, LMFT, BCC, directly through her online scheduler.
 There is no charge for the initial appointment.
 This session provides you with a no-risk opportunity, with Petra's explanations and insights, to accurately assess the potential benefits her services would offer you.